-Olivia Coombs began her training in ballet under the direction of Jessica Wilson at Ballet Workshop of New England.
+Olivia Coombs (she/her) began her training in ballet under the direction of Jessica Wilson at Ballet Workshop of New England.
 Olivia then studied at the Alonzo King Lines Ballet Training Program for two years where she performed in works by Alonzo King, Maurya Kerr, Sidra Bell, Iratxe Ansa, Gregory Dawson, Kara Davis, and Erik Wagner.
 Olivia apprenticed with Dawson Wallace Dance Project in Denver for one season.
 She has also performed work by Ismael Ivo as part of a special research project at ImpulsTanz in Vienna, Austria and Sao Paulo, Brazi.

 JESSIE JEANNE STINNETT

-Jessie Jeanne Stinnett received a BFA in Dance Performance from The Boston Conservatory and an MFA in Creative Practice: Dance Professional Pathway from Trinity Laban Conservatoire, in conjunction with Independent Dance/Siobhan Davies Dance.
+Jessie Jeanne Stinnett (she/her) received a BFA in Dance Performance from The Boston Conservatory and an MFA in Creative Practice: Dance Professional Pathway from Trinity Laban Conservatoire, in conjunction with Independent Dance/Siobhan Davies Dance.
 She has performed for the Metropolitan Opera, Tate Britain, Prometheus Dance, Anna Myer and Dancers, Rebecca Rice, The Boston Baroque Opera, and Bard College’s SummerScape Festival.
 Jessie’s choreographic work has been described by Hannah Chanatry of WBUR as “conceptually driven performance that unpacks the complexities of being female, and pushes the academic boundaries of choreography.”
-Her work has been sustained in part by grants from The Boston Foundation with support from The Barr Foundation, New England Foundation for the Arts, and Fidelity Charitable.
+Her work has been sustained in part by grants from The Boston Foundation with support from The Barr Foundation, Combined Jewish Philanthropies, New England Foundation for the Arts, and Fidelity Charitable.